areuschel/Income-Expenditure/README.md

 🎖 TOTAL: 36% explained with 5 PC's

-   - Although 3 was the value selected as the optimal number of PC's based off the scree plot, I'm showing that even by adding an additional 2 principal components the overall variance explained in this model is very low.
-Typically, I look for 70-80% of total variance explained from a well-performing model.
+   - Note: Although 3 was the value selected as the optimal number of PC's based off the scree plot, I'm showing that even by adding an additional 2 principal components the overall variance explained in this model is very low.
+Typically, I look for 70-80% of total variance explained in a well-performing model.

 ### Race stratifications graphed on PC1 and PC2, Replication